Adoption in California: Domestic adoption within California

-The vast majority of adoptions occurring in California is the adoption of domestically born children, most from within California itself.
+The vast majority of adoptions occurring in California are the adoption of domestically born children, most from within California itself.
 There are two basic types of domestic adoption: independent and agency.
 An independent adoption is usually arranged by an attorney, with full openness in identities between the birth and adoptive parents.
-In fact, California law requires that the birth mother personally select the adoptive parents in an independent adoption: she cannot forfeit that decision to another person.
-Eighty-five percent of all newborn adoptions in California are accomplished via independent adoption.
+California law requires that the birth mother personally select the adoptive parents in an independent adoption; she cannot forfeit that decision to another person.
+Eighty-five percent of all newborn adoptions in California are accomplished by independent adoption.
 There are two types of agency adoption: private and public/county.
 Both are licensed to make child placements, but they tend to serve different children.
 Public/county agencies help find homes for children who are usually under governmental control, typically living in a foster home due to an inability to live in the home of their biological parents.
-These children tend to be older, and some may have needs requiring extraordinary parenting, but some newborns are also placed via public agencies.
+These children tend to be older, and some may have needs requiring extraordinary parenting, but some newborns are also placed through public agencies.
 Private agencies focus primarily on newborn placements, like independent adoption, but many also serve waiting children.